1666 TEKS header image

 the amount of matter in a substance, measured in grams or kilograms

-the chemical process carried out in chloroplasts by which plants produce their own food (glucose) from carbon dioxide and water using chlorophyll and sunlight for energy
+the chemical process by which plants and other photosynthetic organisms produce their own source of energy (food) using energy from sunlight to convert carbon dioxide and water into oxygen and glucose (food)

 observable characteristics of matter that can be used to identify particular materials